Gatsby SEO Component

 import React from "react"import { Helmet } from "react-helmet"const Twitter = ({title,description,imageUrls: { twitterImageUrl: image },imageAlt,socialMedia: { twitter: creator },}) => (<Helmet><meta name="twitter:card" content="summary_large_image" /><meta name="twitter:title" content={title} /><meta name="twitter:description" content={description} /><meta name="twitter:image" content={image} /><meta name="twitter:image:alt" content={imageAlt} /><metaname="twitter:creator"content={new URL(creator).pathname.replace(`/`, `@`)}/></Helmet>)export default Twitter

-is a type of card.
-We use "Summary Large Image" to create a prominent, full-width image beside the tweet.twitter:creator
+twitter:cardis a type of card.
+We use "Summary Large Image" to create a prominent, full-width image beside the tweet.twitter:creatoris the person who wrote this content, so its value has to be a Twitter handle starting with the@symbol.

 To learn more about Twitter cards, check out their documentation.